SimonM0/ghost-static-site-generator/README.md

 # ghost-static-site-generator
 A tool for generating static sites from [ghost](https://ghost.org/) blogs.
 This is based loosely on [buster](https://github.com/axitkhurana/buster) but since that project has been abandoned I've decided to create a new tool.

 There are many reasons for wanting to generate a static site.
-For example security.
+For example security benefits and speed.
 It's also possible to integrate this tool into a ci process and deploy the generated site.

 ## Prerequisites
 You need to have the following installed.